 The veggies in the photos with our Trager sausage are just roasted bell pepper, zucchini, onion, and carrots tossed with some garlic, oil, parsley, and a sprinkle of parmesan cheese.

-Ways to use Smoked Sausage
+Ways to Use Leftover Smoked Sausages

 Gumbo - You can use your Trager smoked sausage in a gumbo.
 For that usage, I would not choose Italian-flavored sausage.
 You want a more mild-flavored variety so the spices don't overpower the gumbo.